chrispaynter/architecture/Event Storming.md

 - Digs into possible implementation
 - Often DDD-CQRS/ES style
 - Fewer, selected people.
-- The focus is on implementing software features
+  - The focus is on implementing software features that are solving

 There are others in the book.